Radiotherapy uses high energy x-rays to destroy ovarian cancer cells.

 Doctors don't often use radiotherapy to treat ovarian cancer.
 The main treatment is surgery, and most women will also have chemotherapy.

 You might have radiotherapy to try and shrink the size of the cancer.
 And reduce the symptoms of advanced ovarian cancer.
 This is called palliative radiotherapy.
 You can have this treatment to any part of the body where the cancer is causing problems.

 How you have radiotherapy

-You have radiotherapy in the hospital radiotherapy department.
+You have your radiotherapy treatment in the radiotherapy department at the hospital.
 You usually have treatment once a day, from Monday to Friday, with a rest over the weekend.
 For advanced ovarian cancer, you might only have a few radiotherapy treatments.
 You have these treatments over a few days.

 The radiotherapy room